Fashion's Environmental Impact

-It is estimated that more than half of the fast fashion produced is disposed under a year and the environmental damage is increasing as the industry grows.
-There are many parts of the supply chain needs to be addressed to transform the fashion industry to reduce these problems, but it starts with building awareness and willingness to change.
+More than half of the fast fashion produced is disposed of in under a year and the environmental damage is accelerating as the industry grows.
+To reduce the many problems and transform the fashion industry, the supply chain will have to evolve, but it begins with building awareness and willingness to change.

-Accessory production and its packaging is not different from garment manufacturing.
-Its production and materials carries environmentally harmful and toxic chemicals such as cadmium, lead and nickel.
-An independent research shows that chemicals found in fashion jewelry have serious potential health risks associated.
+Accessory production and packaging are similar to garment manufacturing, both carry environmentally harmful and toxic chemicals such as cadmium, lead and nickel.
+Independent research shows that chemicals found in fashion jewelry have serious potential health risks associated.
 In addition, the lack of transparency and complexity of the global supply chain makes the shift to sustainable production challenging.

-The poor quality of fast fashion accessories become cheap and disposable.
-They mostly are not recyclable and ultimately will end up in landfill or incinerated.
-Current global supply chain to produce these items cause environmental problems like habitat destruction and greenhouse gas emissions including the cost of people with unfair working conditions.
+The poor quality of fast fashion accessories becomes cheap and disposable, rarely recyclable, and ultimately ends up in landfill or incinerated.
+Current global supply chain to produce these items cause environmental problems like habitat destruction, greenhouse gas emissions, and often unfair working conditions for its employees.

 At DEZEN we aim to address these issues and make planet friendly accessories possible.
 We are using new technologies to guide our customers towards more sustainable choices, reverse the impact of our carbon footprint and enable carbon offsetting via UN-certified projects while working with multiple organizations to improve our standards and support the green movement towards a better, cleaner planet.

-The carbon footprint is the total amount of greenhouse gas emissions that comes from particular activity like production, use and end-of-life of a product or service.
+The carbon footprint is the total amount of greenhouse gas emissions that comes from a particular activity like production, use, and end-of-life of a product or service.
 United Nation defines climate change as a rise in temperature caused by the emission of greenhouse gases.